 - Username & Password: Enter the authentication details.

-6. If all the details are correct, the VPN connection will be successful.
-Once connected, you will see “Connected” under the VPN connection name.
+If all the details are correct, the VPN connection will be successful, and you will see “Connected” under the VPN connection name.

-That is all for now.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are stuck or need help, send an email, and I will try to help as much as possible.